IreneKilgannon/pands-project/README.md

 iris.data
 README.md

-# Summary of the data set
+# Background to Fisher's Iris Data Set

 In 1928 Edgar Anderson published his paper entitled ['The Problem of Species in the Northern Blue Flags, _Iris versicolor_ and _Iris virginica_'](https://www.biodiversitylibrary.org/page/15997721).
 Anderson was a evolutionary biologist interested in answering two questions namely, what are species and how have they originated?
 Between 1923 and 1928 he and his team studied _Iris versicolor_, at a number of different sites from Ontario in Canada to Alabama in the United States, by measuring a number of different iris characteristics.
 Surprisingly his study found that there were actually two different iris species present, _Iris versicolor_ and _Iris virginia_ and that it was possible to differentiate between them by geographic location.